 Notes

 It's important to cook the pancakes on medium-high heat, as opposed to high heat.
 This will ensure they are nicely golden brown on the outside, and cooked but moist on the inside.
+If you're stove is very powerful, medium heat will be enough.

 Sarah